MinecraftFan69420/card_incremental/DEV ONLY/orientation.md

 This function is found in lines 41 to 45.
 It's the function used to switch tabs in the game.
 First off, it makes an array of all the *id* attributes of each tab's *div*.
 Then it picks the tab to swap to based on the given parameter *tab*.
 Thirdly, it hides all the elements by going through each element's *div* and hiding it.
 Lastly, it shows the element the parameter *tab* wants to show.
+Then, makes a devlog call.
+### Getting points using the *getpoints* and *autoclick* functions
+WIP

 ## The DEV ONLY folder
 WIP